MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

 * **Main browser process exits.**  If the main browser process exits for _any reason_, the `CoreWebView2Environment` will raise the `BrowserProcessExited` event.
 Use this event to synchronize operations involving the WebView2 Runtime resources and lifetime, such as _User Data Folder_ management and updates.
 See [Handle main browser process exited](#handle-main-browser-process-exited), below.

-* **Main browser process crashes.**  When the main browser process crashes, it will produce both a `ProcessFailed` event and a `BrowserProcessExited` event, since the main browser process _exited_ because of a failure.
+* **Main browser process crashes.**  When the main browser process crashes, it will produce both a `ProcessFailed` event and a `BrowserProcessExited` event, since the main browser process _exited_ because of a failure.  <!--todo: link to a section below?-->

 ##### [.NET/C#](#tab/dotnetcsharp)